YunoHost/SSOwat/README.md

 ## Available parameters

 These are the SSOwat's configuration parameters.
-Only `portal_domain` and `skipped_urls` are required, but it is recommended to know the others to fully understand what you can do with SSOwat.
+Only `portal_domain` is required, but it is recommended to know the others to fully understand what you can do with SSOwat.

 #### portal_domain